Soviet women in World War II: Infantry

-Roza Shanina was a graduate of the Central Women's Sniper Training School credited with 59 confirmed kills.
+Roza Shanina, a graduate of the Central Women’s Sniper Training School who was credited with 59 confirmed kills.

 The Soviet Union deployed women as snipers and in a variety of infantry roles.
-Between 1941 and 1945, a total of 2,484 soviet female snipers were functioning in this role, of whom about 500 survived the war.
+Between 1941 and 1945, a total of 2,484 Soviet female snipers were functioning in this role, of whom about 500 survived the war.
 Their combined tally of kill claims is at least 11,000.
 The most famous snipers during the war included Lyudmila Pavlichenko and Roza Shanina.

 Women frequently served as medics and communication personnel, as well – in small numbers – as machine gunners, political officers, tank drivers, and in other parts of the infantry.
 Manshuk Mametova was a machine gunner from Kazakhstan and was the first Asian woman to receive the title Hero of the Soviet Union.
 Mariya Oktyabrskaya and Aleksandra Samusenko were tank drivers.
 Tatyana Kostyrina had over 120 kills and commanded an infantry battalion in 1943 following the death of her commander.
 Before its dissolution in 1944, the 1st Separate Women's Volunteer Rifle Brigade deployed thousands of women in a variety of combat roles.

 Women crewed the majority of the anti-aircraft batteries employed in Stalingrad.
 Some batteries, including the 1077th Anti-Aircraft Regiment, also engaged in ground combat.

 In response to the high casualties suffered by male soldiers, Stalin allowed planning which would replace men with women in second lines of defense, such as anti-aircraft guns and medical aid.
 These provided gateways through which women could gradually become involved in combat.
 For example, women comprised 43% of physicians, who were sometimes required to carry rifles as they retrieved men from firing zones.
 Through small opportunities like this, women gradually gained credibility in the military, eventually numbering 500,000 at any given time toward the end of the war.